John Blair (Australian footballer)

-Blair, who won the Grogan Medal in 1982, steered Morningside to the QAFL grand final ever year from 1982 to 1984.
-Each time they lost, but Blair would later play in a premiership with Windsor-Zillmere in 1988, before retiring.
+Blair, who won the Grogan Medal in 1982, steered Morningside to the QAFL grand final every year from 1982 to 1984.
+Each time they lost, to different clubs, but Blair would later play in a premiership team at Windsor-Zillmere in 1988, before retiring.
 He had been their best forward that season, with 96 goals.
 It was the second time he had been the league's leading goal-kicker, having kicked 86 goals with Morningside in 1985.
 Before coming to Windsor-Zillmere, he had a brief stint with Sandgate.
 During the 1980s he had been a regular interstate football representative, playing for Queensland 19 times.

-In the early 1990s, Blair was involved in coaching with the Brisbane Bears and after some time away returned to the QAFL in 2002 to again coach Morningside.
-He twice coached them to back to back premierships, first in 2003 and 2004, then again in 2009 and 2010.
-In total he has coached 11 QAFL grand finals, for a return of five premierships.

-He is the father of television actress, Natalie Blair, and the uncle of Collingwood premiership player Jarryd Blair.